Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Adepts of both the bright and dismal AI future readily assume its *self-knowledge/awareness* as a trivial matter of time.
 To either brew by itself in increasingly complex code bouillon or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)<sup>:cinema:</sup>.

-Digital tech effectively and reliably automates much of hard cogitative ops (where humans are prone to errors), but not unformalizable processes (abstraction, criticism, motivation) that may result in great breakthroughs in exact sciences.<sup>:art:</sup>
+Digital tech effectively and reliably automates much of hard cogitative ops (where humans are prone to errors), but not unformalizable processes - abstraction, (self-)criticism, motivation - that may result in great breakthroughs in exact sciences.<sup>:art:</sup>

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:art:</sup> <sub>In non-exact studies and art too, but it's not that evident.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:art:</sup> <sub>In non-exact studies and art too, but it's not that evident and requires a separate paper.</sub>

 ## Materiality